rebeccablau/tello_drone_mission/README.md

 # Drone Mission: Classify the world around you!

 ---
 Hi there!
-My name is Rebecca, and I’m a Computer Science student on winter break.
-I decided to use some of this time to experiment with Robotics and Artificial Intelligence.
+My name is Rebecca, and I’m a Computer Science student at Foothill College.
+I decided to experiment with Robotics and Artificial Intelligence by working on this small project.
 I’m using a DJI Tello Drone and Google’s MediaPipe open source framework to develop a drone mission control application.
 I enhanced the drone’s vision by adding object detection, utilized threading to process commands coming from my own computer, and learned how to create a video writer to save the mission recordings.

 ## Application Design